United Nations Interim Administration Mission in Kosovo: Structure

-Responsibility for enforcement of Pillars I and II had been transferred to the Provisional Institutions of Self-Government in Kosovo.
+Responsibility for enforcement of Pillars I and II had been transferred to the Provisional Institutions of Self-Government in Kosovo upon their creation in 2002.
 The UN, however, still monitored this enforcement.

-Following a major internal restructuring of its activities, this Pillar structure underwent a change.
-Pillar I was dissolved causing Police Commissioner and the Director of the Department of Justice to report to SRSG instead of DSRSG as previously.
-Pillar II was reduced to a Department of Civil Administration and its Director also reporting directly to the SRSG.
-UNMIK oversees a substantial UN International Police force numbered at approximately 1,985 including Formed Police Units.

 A NATO-led force called the Kosovo Force (KFOR) provides an international security presence in support of UNMIK's work, but is not subordinate to the UN.

 The European Union led economic development includes the privatisation of former government enterprises.
 This policy has been opposed by Belgrade.
 This was formerly carried out by the KTA (Kosovo Trust Agency) an EU organisation with Jasper Dick as Managing Director.
 Since 2008 this role of the KTA has been taken over by The Privatisation Agency of Kosovo.